Posts from

 Wednesday, September 12, 2012

-It offers a sweet honey taste with a subtle nutty finish.
-This unique creation can be served well-chilled with your favorite dessert, or slightly warmed for those cooler evenings.
+It starts with a sweet honey taste and ends with a subtle nutty finish.
+Serve this unique creation well-chilled with your favorite dessert, or slightly warmed for those cooler evenings.
+Only 150 cases produced.

 Categories: